 Your support will enable Zen Center to continue offering a full schedule of activities that helps all of us deepen our understanding of practice.
-You may either use the online form below, or download a print and mail-in form.
+Please use the online form below.

 Interested in either starting or deepening your Zen practice in a residential setting with others?
 Our Guest Practice program is a short term opportunity (one to four weeks) that includes meditation, study, work practice and discussions with other practitioners about Zen Buddhism.